muratk3n/thirdwave/en/tweets/2019/week27.md

 Abramovitz: a vague popularity, incumbency and econ effects vote.

 It's all jumbled images.
 For a black vote, Biden was VP, of a black president.
-Though: "I be black, Biden good".
+Voter: "I be black, Biden good".
 Now Kamala attacks, a black person with formerly high office, on a black issue, "he is disrespecting him, so maybe Biden does not deserve such respect.
 Biden be not good".